The best private tours in Sri Lanka

-But none of these Buddhist institutions is so special like tooth relic temple, none of the temples holds the symbolic and historical value of tooth relic temple, which is a UNESCO world heritage site and resides in the centre of Kandy city.
+But none of these Buddhist institutions is so special as the tooth relic temple, none of the temples holds the symbolic and historical value of the tooth relic temple, which is a UNESCO world heritage site and resides in the centre of Kandy city.
 Undoubtedly tooth relic temple is the biggest draw of Kandy, which attracts thousands of Buddhist travellers from all around the world.

 The temple holds regular daily events to venerate the tooth relic.
-These daily ceremonies take place in the morning, afternoon and evening.
-Same times there is a dozen of other events that takes place annually in the tooth temple, such as Esala ceremony, new year harvest ceremony.
+These daily ceremonies take place in the morning, afternoon and evening. same time there are a dozen of other events that takes place annually in the tooth temple, such as the Esala ceremony, new year’s harvest ceremony.

 Visitng Nuwara Eliya on a private tour in sri lanka

-Nuwara Eliya sits at the elevation of 800 meters above sea-level and which is just 76km from Kandy.
+Nuwara Eliya sits at an elevation of 800 meters above sea level and is just 76km from Kandy.
 The travellers should head south from Kandy to reach Nuwara Eliya while taking the Nuwara Eliya-Colombo main highway.
-The journey from Kandy to Nuwara Eliya takes around 2 hours as you have to traverse on steep roads with sharp bends.
+The journey from Kandy to Nuwara Eliya takes around 2 hours as you have to traverse steep roads with sharp bends.

-Nuwara Eliya doesn’t boast to be a historically important city in Sri Lanka like Kandy but Nuwara Eliya is the most popular city with healing climate.
+Nuwara Eliya doesn’t boast to be a historically important city in Sri Lanka like Kandy but Nuwara Eliya is the most popular city with a healing climate.
 This hill country resort has a large extent of tea plantations, patches of forests and green-capped mountains.
-Nuwara Eliya home to a few dozens of rivers and cascading waterfalls.
-Horton plains national park, Galway forest, peak wilderness, Pidurutalagala are some of the important wildlife reserves near Nuwara Eliya providing a home to hundreds of creatures.
+Nuwara Eliya is home to a few dozen of rivers and cascading waterfalls.
+Horton plains national park, Galway forest, peak wilderness, and Pidurutalagala are some of the important wildlife reserves near Nuwara Eliya providing a home to hundreds of creatures.